WojciechMarczewski/OLX-Selenium-Tests/README.md

 To further enhance the efficiency of the tests, extensions for web elements were used.
 These extensions encapsulated recurring method calls during testing, promoting cleaner and more readable code.

 Example: <a href="https://github.com/WojciechMarczewski/OLX-Selenium-Tests/blob/main/Helpers/WebDriverExtensions.cs">WebDriverExtensions.cs</a>

+### Data Driven Tests
+Tests are powered by a data source, which can either come directly from a simple InlineData method attribute or from Excel files containing prepared data.
+This approach allows for the creation of more flexible and scalable tests that can be easily adapted to various data sets.

+### Abstraction
+Code redundancy was reduced through the use of abstract classes that implement recurring methods found in many similar objects.
+This approach enhances code readability, simplifies maintenance, and boosts the efficiency of test creation.

 <br>
 <br>
 ## If you have any constructive feedback about the code and it's structure, feel free to reach me.
 Thanks!